kellie-cat/dental-quiz/README.md

 ## User Experience (UX)

-The Cavity Prevention Quiz is an interactive learning game played on one screen.
+The Cavity Prevention Quiz is an interactive learning game played on one screen with elements that update to progress the game and give the user feedback.
 It was designed using a mobile-first mindset and is interactive on larger screen sizes.

 ### Key information for the site